felipeparralejo/mmwave-python-api/README.md

 # Installation

 - Simply copy this folder wherever you prefer and copy lua script from `mmWave Studio Scripts` folder to `MMWAVE_STUDIO_INSTALLATION_PATH\mmWaveStudio\Scripts` and load it using mmWave Studio.
-No connection or reset is required as it is done in the script.
+- Edit `COM_PORT` variable in the lua script and assign it to the corresponding RS232 COM Port in your computer (XDS110 Class Application/User UART, the same mmWave Studio uses to connect to the board).
+When using this lua, no connection or reset is required as it is included in the script.
-- Modify PARAMS class to point to your config file (change mmwave studio path if needed)
+- Modify mmWave Studio path in PARAMS parsing class through `CONFIG_FILE` variable if needed.

 # Configuration